Kishnaz/vpc_setup/readme.md

-Creating the VPC and basic set up
+Creating the Basic VPC and set up
 ---------------------------------

 •	Creating a VPC